webxdc/webxdc_docs/src/shared_state/conflicts.md

 5. Alejo and Binita receive each others' messages:
     * because C and D both have id `2`, Binita can conclude that Alejo was not aware of her message when he authored his
     * Alejo can conclude the same of Binita's D, but cannot determine whether she was aware of his C when she sent E. Because of this uncertainty, they should both treat these messages as having been authored concurrently, resulting in a conflict
 6. Alejo decides to resolve this conflict, authoring a new description which includes the corrected typo and all emojis added by either of them.
-When Binita receives it will have clearly been sent after both C and E
+When Binita receives it, it will have clearly been sent after both C and E

 ![graph demonstrating causal ordering](../images/shared_state/causal-ordering.svg)